-The pillars are described in more detail below, one subchapter dedicated to each of those pillars.
-They require a certain level of standardisation, cybersecurity, technology, data quality, legal and social acceptance etc. that is visualised by the horizontal foundation.
+The pillars are described in more detail in chapters 5.2, 5.3 and 5.4, one subchapter dedicated to each of those pillars.
+They require a certain level of standardisation, cybersecurity, technology, data quality, legal considerations etc. that is visualised by the horizontal foundation.

 The primary goals of fairway authorities are safety, resilience of transport, attractiveness of IWT and sustainability in transport.
 Digitalisation and smart shipping are means to achieve the aforementioned goals.
-Therefore, the ambition to achieve the Connected maturity level (Figure 8: Overview of the Digitalisation Maturity Model used in DIWA) is envisioned in the upcoming ten years with already driving towards Intelligent in several subject areas (e.g. predictive digital capabilities).
+Therefore, the ambition to achieve the Connected maturity level (Figure 8: Overview of the Digitalisation Maturity Model used in DIWA) is envisioned in the upcoming ten years with already driving towards an intelligent maturity level in several subject areas (e.g. predictive digital capabilities).

 Digitalisation is vital for other services and means e.g. supply chain resilience, so it should be pursued as a facilitator.
-Likewise, smart shipping has to be fostered in order to increase safety, adapt to climate change, compensate for lack of personnel, make IWT economically more feasible.
+Likewise, smart shipping has to be fostered in order to compensate for lack of personnel, make IWT economically more feasible, increase safety and adapt to climate change.
 Those are the pillars required by the overall objectives.